 Il est venu quand même.

 (He came anyway.) — Perhaps in spite of not being invited, for example.

 C’est bon, tu peux quand même te taire.

 This literally translates to “not important when,” but often can be best translated as “anytime.”

 Ça peut arriver n’importe quand.

 Incidentally, your other French question words can be combined with n’importe in the same way.
 So you can be just as carefree with what/who/where/etc.: n’importe quoi (anything), n’importe qui (anyone), n’importe où (anywhere), etc.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Practice: Talking about when things happen in French

 Here are some ways you can practice the uses above.
-I’m assuming that you are already designing your own language lessons with a teacher or a language exchange partner; if you don’t have one you should of course get one online!
+I’m assuming that you are already designing your own language lessons with a teacher or a language exchange partner; if you don’t have one, you should of course get one online!
 There are plenty of apps you can use to find one!